-When discussing particularly touchy topics, especially with loved ones, you likely have a good sense of words or phrases that will set the other person off.
-Maybe your sister bristles at any mention of religion, or your brother is defensive about what he perceives to be your criticism of some aspect of his lifestyle.
+When discussing particularly touchy topics, especially with loved ones, you likely have a good sense of what will set the other person off.
+Maybe your sister bristles at any mention of religion, or your brother is defensive about what he perceives to be your criticism of his lifestyle.

 Finding ways to avoid these landmines is likely a good first step to ensuring a more productive outcome.
-Before you speak, press Pause quickly and give yourself a moment to consciously choose a response that doesn’t (intentionally or unintentionally) provoke the other person.
+Before you speak, press Pause.
+Give yourself a moment to consciously choose a response that doesn’t (intentionally or unintentionally) provoke the other person.

 6. …And your own triggers.

 If you find yourself trapped in the loop of an emotional reaction, despite your best attempts, wait until you’re calm before saying too much or making any decisions.
-Tell the other person you need time to consider what they said, and excuse yourself so you can exit the situation if you need to.
+Tell the other person you need time to consider what they said.
+And if you need to, excuse yourself and exit the situation.

 Try putting even just the first or second step into action over the next week or two.
-Make a point to notice when you are really engaged in listening or when you are caught up in your own thoughts, judgments or emotional reactions.
+Make a point to notice when you are really engaged in listening.
+When are you caught up in your own thoughts, judgments or emotional reactions, instead?
 Reflect on your experiences with each step as you use it to improve your communication and relationships.

 Take good care : )

-P.S: If you’d like to learn to reliably calm your emotions and quiet your mind in the face of stress, visit CalmSpace™, our simple, streamlined program that offers power tools for building inner peace.
+P.S: Would you like to learn to reliably calm your emotions and quiet your mind in the face of stress?
+If so, visit CalmSpace™, our simple, streamlined program that offers power tools for building inner peace.